Patent Pruning: How to increase the value of your patent portfolio?

 So would having these patents in the patent portfolio of your or your client’s organization would serve any purpose?
 No. Instead, the goal should be to conduct a portfolio analysis to figure out the low-quality patents, which upon being discarded can increase the overall value of the patent portfolio.

-How abandoning low quality patents benefits you?
+How abandoning low-quality patents benefits you?

 Are you wondering how would abandoning low-quality patents from your portfolio benefit you?

 Now in case if your portfolio is robust and of high quality, there is nothing to worry about.
-But if there are any wrinkles/defects on this portfolio be it related to confusion among the ownership of the patents, or terms of existing licensing deal or low-quality patents which have nothing great to offer, chaos will ensue creating delays in the transaction and renegotiation of the deal value.
+But if there are any wrinkles/defects on this portfolio be it related to confusion in the ownership of the patents, or terms of an existing licensing deal or low-quality patents which have nothing great to offer, chaos will ensue creating delays in the transaction and renegotiation of the deal value.

 In those cases, it is a possibility that you might get lesser than what your portfolio is worth.
 Low-quality patents will, in fact, cost you a lot more than what they are worth.
-Hence, it becomes necessary to eliminate such patents from your portfolio so that even if a due diligence or any kind of portfolio analysis is performed, you would emerge as the winner.
+Hence, it becomes necessary to eliminate such patents from your portfolio so that even if due diligence or any kind of portfolio analysis is performed, you would emerge as the winner.

-How to Spot Low Quality Patents in your Portfolio?
+How to Spot Low-Quality Patents in your Portfolio?

 It is often noted that there are a few quality indicators that could be analyzed to determine the quality of a patent.
 Based on the study of the indicators, a patent could be classified either as a high-quality patent or a low-quality one.